-Since 2020, the company organizational model has undergone significant changes.
+Many of the Company's operating activities were previously carried out and managed by third parties and/or by the former parent company, TIM.
+The management of these activities, although provided by alternative suppliers able to offer a quality of service similar to that provided by TIM, may entail more onerous financial conditions with consequent adverse effects on the Company's earnings, cash flows and financial position.
 In general terms, the completion of the merger resulted in a rapid growth in size and complexity of the business model.
-This change has led to the reorganization of many operational activities that required special make-or-buy strategies.
-It cannot be ruled out that, in order to ensure the full functioning of its assets, INWIT may need to increase or downsize of its workforce, with potential adverse effects on the implementation of its development strategy.
+It cannot be ruled out that, in order to ensure the full functioning of its assets, INWIT may need to increase or downsize of its workforce, with potential adverse effects on its operations and its earnings, cash flows and financial position.